This page contains information:

 Please regularly check their website www.citizensadvicewirral.org.uk for further information.

 As Christians, we are called to go the extra mile in heeding the Government’s call for us to protect ourselves and others from the spread of coronavirus.

-As winter approaches, and as the numbers of Coronavirus in England increases, the Government encourages us to wash our hands, cover our face, and make space. #HandsFaceSpace
+The Government continues to encourage us to wash our hands, cover our face, and make space. #HandsFaceSpace

 Washing one’s hands: the World Health Organisation has said from the beginning of the pandemic is one of the most effective ways to protect ourselves and others.

 Face covering is now compulsory in many indoor settings in the UK for adults and children aged 11 and over, unless you are exempt for medical reasons.